kthpanor/echem/docs/adc.md

 <!-- #region -->
-# Algebraic diagrammatic construction
+# Algebraic-diagrammatic construction

-The algebraic diagrammatic construction (ADC) scheme for the polarization propagator is a method to describe excited states and related properties based on the Møller-Plesset perturbation theory partition of the Hamiltonian {cite}`Dreuw2015`.
+The algebraic-diagrammatic construction (ADC) scheme for the polarization propagator is a method to describe excited states and related properties based on the Møller-Plesset perturbation theory partition of the Hamiltonian {cite}`Dreuw2015`.
 The original derivation of ADC is related to many-body Green's function theory and relies on the perturbation series expansion of the polarization propagator {cite}`Dreuw2015`.
 This propagator describes how a perturbation of the electron density propagates through a system of interacting electrons.
 Such a process can be imagined as a sequence of excitation and de-excitation events, captured in the following spectral representation {cite}`Schirmer1982, Wormit2009`:

 ```{math}
 :label: eq:ph_propagator
 \Pi_{pq,rs}(\omega)=\frac{1}{\hbar}\sum_{n>0}\left(\frac{\bra{0}\hat{a}_q^\dagger\hat{a}_p\ket{n}\bra{n}\hat{a}_r^\dagger\hat{a}_s\ket{0}}{\omega-\omega_{n0}+i\gamma_n}+\frac{\bra{0}\hat{a}_r^\dagger\hat{a}_s\ket{n}\bra{n}\hat{a}_q^\dagger\hat{a}_p\ket{0}}{-\omega-\omega_{n0}-i\gamma_n}\right)\,,%=\Pi_{+}(\omega)+\Pi_{-}(\omega)\, ,
 ```
 where $\hbar$ is the reduced Planck constant, $\hat{a}_p$ and $\hat{a}_q^\dagger$ are the annihilation and, respectively, creation operators, acting on single-electron states $\chi_p$, respectively, $\chi_q$ of the many-body ground state $\ket{0}$, or excited state $\ket{n}$.
-The summation is over all electronically excited states $\ket{n}$, $\omega_{n0}=(E_n-E_0)/\hbar$ is the angular frequency corresponding to the total energy difference between the excited state and the ground state, and $\gamma_n$ is the half-width broadening corresponding to the lifetime of the excited state $\ket{n}$.
+The summation is over all electronically excited states $\ket{n}$,
+$\omega_{n0}=(E_n-E_0)/\hbar$ is the angular frequency corresponding to the total energy difference between the excited state and the ground state, and $\gamma_n$ is the half-width broadening corresponding to the finite lifetime of the excited state $\ket{n}$.

+(fig:propagator)=
 ```{figure} /img/adc/propagator.svg
 ---
 scale: 100%